formigone/simple-graphql-client/README.md

    '''
 ```

-In other words:

- 1. DON'T create parameterized GraphQL queries by concatenating strings.
-This gets very hard to read very quickly, meaning that very soon, you won't be able to tell for sure if the query is malformed or not.
+Concatenating strings gets very hard to read very quickly, meaning that very soon, you won't be able to tell for sure if the query is malformed or not.
+This is especially so when you have to quote tokens in the query, so you're mixing single, double, and triple quotes: `'''name: "''' + some_var . + '''"'''`.

 Here's what you *should do* instead:

 ```python